 Gathering Evidence in a Car Wreck

 A car accident involving cellphones lawyer in Biloxi could help a claimant establish whether the defendant driver had a mobile electronic device available for his or her use in the vehicle at the time of the crash.
 A qualified attorney could determine who the defendant’s cellphone or mobile device provider is, what his or her phone number is, and potentially obtain his or her Apple ID so the lawyer can see what apps may have been accessed at the time of the wreck.
 It may also be necessary to subpoena records from the at-fault driver’s cellular service provider to determine the manner in which the device was being used at the time of the accident.

 People filing car accident claims that result from illegal cellphone have a limited time after the crash to demand compensation.
 This is because Biloxi courts must follow the statute of limitations.

 In most cases, injured plaintiffs have three years after the crash to demand compensation in court.
 This time limit also applies to situations where an individual is seeking payment through an insurance settlement.
 However, if the at fault party is a governmental employee, the claim may need to be brought within only one year.
 A Biloxi car accident involving cellphones attorney could help to ensure that a claim is filed on time.

 Contact a Biloxi Car Accident Involving Cellphones Attorney

-If you have been injured by a distracted driver, you could benefit from the guidance of a seasoned attorney who has experience with these types of cases.
-Do not enter litigation unprepared or with a weak defense.
-Instead, let a Biloxi car accidents involving cellphones lawyer work with you through each step of the legal process to increase your chances of success.
-Call today to meet with the right legal counsel and begin building your case.
+If you have been injured by a distracted driver, you could benefit from the guidance of a seasoned personal injury lawyer who has experience with these types of cases.
+Do not enter litigation unprepared or with a weak claim.
+Instead, let a Biloxi car accident involving cellphones lawyer work with you through each step of the legal process to increase your chances of success.
+Contact Van Cleave Law for a free consultation today.